 Your mental well-being and a good mind-set will also help you have a good and healthy pregnancy, birth and the postpartum period.
 Many problems falling asleep are caused by tension and anxiety.
 These are very normal feelings when you are pregnant.
 Not only are the physical changes major, so are the mental changes you go through.
 Whether you are becoming a mother for the first or fifth time you are once again in a transformation process.
 For the first time you are becoming a mother of this child, in this situation and this family constellation.
 Your relationship with your partner (and older kids) will change, your family constellation will (once again) change, and the relationship with other loved ones and friends will change.
 Take your time, be present and feel through what it is like for you.
 All feelings are allowed to be there.
 If you are aware of this process then you can work with it and beautiful transformations can arise from it.
 Give yourself that space!

 You can get for help with this.
 There are many possibilities to support you in this, for instance the HypnoBirthing® course or hypnotherapy for a specific issue.
-Contact me to book an introductory meeting of 20 minutes to see what best fits your needs.
+If you think you can benefit from either one you can book a 1:1 meeting with me and we will see what best fits your needs.